marcj/pybridge/README.md

 This is especially useful if you want to use machine learning models in NodeJS.

+## Features

+- Supports all TypeScript types (including generics)
+- Supports generator functions in Python (streaming with RxJS)
+- Python modules and scripts
+- Automatically serializes and deserializes data between NodeJS and Python

 ## Use-cases

+- Call arbitrary Python functions from NodeJS
 - Use machine learning models in NodeJS
 - Fine-Tune machine learning models from data coming from NodeJS (like Typescript ORMs)
 - Text-Embedding from and to your database managed by NodeJS/TypeScript

 ## Usage